Azure/azure-spring-apps-landing-zone-accelerator/README.md

 for applications deployed to Azure Spring Apps
 * Instance of Azure Bastion for connection to the Windows Server 2022 virtual machine running in the hub virtual network.

+For Azure Spring Apps Enterprise SKU: Unlock Spring's full potential with ASA- Enterprise SKU that provides faster path to production and you have entitlements for VMware Spring Runtime Support for your app code.
+* Instance of Azure Database for PostgreSQL flexible server deployed with VNET Integration and Azure Cache for Redis with Private endpoint.

 For Azure Spring Apps Standard SKU:
 * Instance of Azure Database for MySQL flexible server deployed with VNET Integration.
 This can be used to deploy the PetClinic sample app described in this document.

-For Azure Spring Apps Enterprise SKU:
-* Instance of Azure Database for PostgreSQL flexible server deployed with VNET Integration and Azure Cache for Redis with Private endpoint.

 ## Next Steps to implement Azure Spring Apps Landing Zone Accelerator